looker-open-source/extension-gen-ai/README.md

 ![Workflow](/images/looker-extension-workflow-data-exploration-fine-tuned-model.png)

 ### 2.2 Generative Insights on Dashboards
-User chooses a Looker Dashboard and asks questions using natural language.
+The user chooses a Looker Dashboard and asks questions using natural language.
 In this scenario, the Extension builds a prompt and sends all the data from all tiles to the LLM model as a context and the question from the user.
 #### Workflow for Generative Insights on Dashboards
 ![Workflow](/images/looker-extension-workflow-business-insights.png)

 ## 3. Deploy the infrastructure using Terraform

 The architecture for the extension needs the following infrastructure in a GCP Project:
-- BigQuery Dataset (default name: llm)
+- BigQuery Dataset (default name: `llm`)
-- BigQuery Remote Model pointing to gemini-pro API (llm_model)
+- BigQuery Remote Model pointing to gemini-pro API (`llm_model`)
 - IAM Service Accounts to create a connection to Looker
 - IAM permission for BQ connection to connect to Vertex AI